Updated November 15, 2023

 Differences Between Monopoly vs Monopolistic Competition

 Figure 1 illustrates the revenues and cost structure for a monopolist.
-Note that production will expand till Marginal Revenue (MR) = Marginal costs (MC) at optimal output Q*.
-The price at which product will sell is in demand curve which is P*.
-In perfect competition, the profit-maximizing output is when MR = MC which is the same for the monopolist.
-To ensure a profit, the demand curve must lie above the firm’s Average Total Cost (ATC) at the optimal quantity so that price > ATC.
-Monopoly profit is ensured when the demand curve lies above the firm’s Average Total Cost (ATC) at the optimal quantity which is characterized by price P* > ATC.
+Production will expand till Marginal Revenue (MR) = Marginal costs (MC) at optimal output Q*.
+The price at which the product will sell is in a demand curve which is P*.
+In perfect competition, the profit-maximizing output is when MR = MC, which is the same for the monopolist.
+To ensure a profit, the demand curve must lie above the firm’s Average Total Cost (ATC) at the optimal quantity so that price > ATCDemand beyond the firm’s Average Total Cost (ATC)ensures monopoly profit at the optimal quantity, characterized by price P* > ATC.

 Figure 1 – Monopoly short-run costs and revenues

-Further Figure 2 illustrates the concept of deadweight loss and difference in allocative efficiency in perfect competition and a monopoly.
-As depicted in the figure, S, the industry supply curve, indicates the summation of all supply curves of the firms competing in the market.
-The quantity QPC and equilibrium price PPC in a perfect competition lie at the intersection of the industry supply curve and the market demand curve, D. Each firm is smaller in comparison to the overall industry and hence there is no gain to be achieved by attempting to increase the price by decreasing output.
-A monopolist on the other hand facing the same demand and marginal cost curve, will produce QMON and ensure maximum profit by charging a price of PMON.
+Further, Figure 2 illustrates the concept of deadweight loss and the difference in allocative efficiency in perfect competition and a monopoly.
+As depicted in Figure S, the industry supply curve indicates the summation of all supply curves of the firms competing in the market.
+The quantity QPC and equilibrium price PPC in a perfect competition lie at the intersection of the industry supply curve, and the market demand curve, D. Each firm is smaller in comparison to the overall industry.
+Therefore, there is no benefit to raising the price by lowering output.
+A monopolist, on the other hand facing the same demand and marginal cost curve, will produce QMON and ensure a maximum profit by charging a price of PMON.
 A deadweight loss is created as monopolists produce a quantity that does not ensure the maximization of the sum of consumer surplus and producer surplus.

 Figure 2 – Perfect Competition vs Monopoly

-In a perfect competition, the products by the firms are perfectly identical.
-Monopolistic competition differs from perfect competition in that products are not identical.
-Each firm differentiates its products from those of other firms through some combination of differences in product quality, product features, and marketing.
-Firms in monopolistic competition face downward sloping demand curves but the demand is not perfectly elastic.
 The market of toothpaste is an excellent example of firms in monopolistic competition.
-Firms vie for customers by differentiating their products through features and marketing such as claims of fresher breath or whiter teeth or more attractive teeth or prevention of decay.
-If the price of your favorite product increases one is not immediately likely to switch to another brand as would have happened in perfect competition.
-Some customers would switch in response to a 10% increase in price and some would not.
+Firms vie for customers by differentiating their products through features and marketing such as claims of fresher breath, whiter or more attractive teeth, or prevention of decay.
+In perfect competition, the products of the firms are perfectly identical.
+If the price of your favorite product increases, one is not immediately likely to switch to another brand as would have happened in perfect competition.
+Some customers would switch in response to a 10% increase in price, and some would not.

-Figure 3(a) illustrates the short run price/output characteristics of monopolistic competition for a single firm.
+Figure 3(a) illustrates the short-run price/output characteristics of monopolistic competition for a single firm.
 Firms maximize profits by producing where MR = MC.
-Here firm earns positive economic profits because the price, P*, exceeds Average Total Cost, ATC*.
+Here the firm earns positive economic profits because the price, P*, exceeds the Average Total Cost, ATC*.
 Due to low barriers to entry, companies will enter the market in pursuit of these economic profits.
-Figure 3(b) illustrates when new firms enter the market and it shifts the demand curve faced by each individual firm down to the point where Price P* equals Average Total Cost ATC* such that economic profit is zero.
-At this point, there is no longer an incentive for new firms to enter the market and a long run equilibrium is established.
+Figure 3(b) illustrates when new firms enter the market, and it shifts the demand curve faced by each firm down to the point where Price P* equals Average Total Cost ATC* such that economic profit is zero.
+New firms are no longer incentivized to enter the market, and a long-run equilibrium is established.

 Figure 4 illustrates the differences between long-run equilibrium in monopolistic and perfect competition.
-In monopolistic competition, the price is greater than marginal cost i.e. producers can realize a markup and average total cost is not at a minimum for the quantity produced suggesting there is an excess capacity or an inefficient scale of production and the price is slightly higher than the perfect competition.
-The point to be noted here is that perfect competition is characterized by no product differentiation.
+In monopolistic competition, the price exceeds the marginal cost, i.e., producers can realize a markup.
+The average total cost for the quantity produced is low, suggesting an excess capacity or an inefficient production scale.
+The price is slightly higher than the perfect competition.
+The point to be noted here is that no product differentiation characterizes perfect competition.